privatenumber/tsx/notes/tsx/module-resolution.md

 6. Parent URL classification with no query, a `/node_modules/` query, and a real `node_modules` pathname.
 7. Dependency subpaths with conditional root exports, package imports, scoped nested mains, an exact main before extension fallbacks, a missing main that falls through to index, a main directory, and an all-miss native-error comparison.
 8. A relative dependency directory beneath root exports, so the package-subpath boundary cannot block ordinary index fallback.
+9. A namespaced `tsImport()` graph containing base64 and raw `data:` modules, an opaque user fragment, and an absolute TypeScript child across async and sync hooks.

 ## Non-goals